-This chapter revolves around the impact of man’s activities on a river.
-It tells us how the river becomes polluted and measures that are to be taken to save the river.
-Also, the chapter tells us about the sea and why we can’t drink sea water.
+This chapter revolves around the impact of human activities on a river.
+It tells us to see how the river becomes polluted and what measures are to be taken to save the river.
+Also, the chapter tells us about the sea and why we cannot drink seawater.

-The benefit of using NCERT Solutions Class 4 EVS Chapter 13 is , it summarizes all these concepts into a well structured and informative content designed to help students become aware of the environment.
-From an examination perspective, these topics are quite important as they help the student think outside the box.
-Find answers to more important questions with our well-designed and illustrative NCERT solutions for Class 4 EVS.
+The benefit of using NCERT Solutions Class 4 EVS Chapter 13 is that they summarise all oncepts in a well-structured manner with informative content to help students become aware of the environment.
+From an examination perspective, these topics are quite important, as they help students think outside the box.
+Find answers to more important questions with our well-designed and illustrative NCERT Solutions for Class 4 EVS.

 Access Solutions for NCERT Class 4 EVS Chapter 13 A River’s Tale

 1. Look carefully at the picture of the river.
 Read the words given below.